istanbuljs/istanbuljs.github.io/content/docs/tutorials/tap.md

 <a href="https://github.com/tapjs/node-tap" target="_blank">Node Tap</a> uses nyc to track code coverage, even across subprocess boundaries.
 It is included by default, and there’s nothing you need to do but enable it.

+More detail about node-tap's coverage information can be found [in the node-tap.org documentation](http://www.node-tap.org/coverage).

 ```json
 {
   "scripts": {